-The Amesse Memorial Collection in the Health Science Library's first floor Information Commons area contains a leisure reading collection of novels, biographies, and nonfiction, as well as the Denver Post and a selection of popular magazines and newspapers.
+The Amesse Memorial Collection in the Health Science Library's first floor Information Commons area contains a leisure reading collection of novels, biographies, and nonfiction, as well as the Denver Post and a selection of popular magazines.
 All materials in the collection are listed in the Health Sciences Library online catalog, IMPULSE.

-A new "Medicine in the Movies" series of DVDs has recently been added to the Amesse collection.
+A "Medicine in the Movies" series of DVDs is also part of the Amesse collection.

-If you'd like to make a recommendation for the Amesse colleciton, please let us know
+If you'd like to make a recommendation for the Amesse collection, please let us know

 About the Amesse Family

 The Amesse Memorial Collection is named in honor of three generations of Amesse family physicians.
 John W. Amesse, M.D., 1874-1949, graduated from the University of Michigan Department of Medicine and Surgery, Ann Arbor, in 1898.
 Dr. Amesse joined the Marine Hospital Corps (now the U.S. Public Health Service) and served in San Francisco's 1900 bubonic plague outbreak, as Quarantine Officer for the Philippines, as Immigration Officer at Seattle, Honolulu, and Ellis Island, in the New Orleans yellow fever epidemic, in a Marine Hospital in Illinois, and as a special U.S. representative in Costa Rica.
 After further preparation in pediatrics at Johns Hopkins and Bellevue, Dr. Amesse moved to Denver.
 He served as a Delegate to and Vice-President of the American Medical Association and as President of the Colorado Medical Society.
 He helped found Colorado Blue Shield and became its first President.
 Dr. Amesse also helped organize Children's Hospital Colorado in Denver.
 He wrote extensively and participated in many successful Denver civic enterprises.